XX004/xx964/README.md

 Local, offline RAG-style chatbot for chatting with your own PDF/DOCX/TXT files, running entirely on local LLMs via Ollama (LLaMA 3.1, DeepSeek-R1, Qwen3) — no external API calls.
 Includes voice input, text-to-speech, and multilingual translation of responses.
 **Stack:** Streamlit, LangChain, Ollama, NLTK

--Each folder is self-contained with its own README covering setup and architecture in more depth.